 The no-scheme principle is easy enough to comprehend when it is presented in general terms: the valuative effect of the expropriation scheme should not influence the compensation award.
 However, difficult questions arise as soon as this idea is to be applied in concrete cases.
 The principle is demanding on the appraisers, in particular, who must first specify a counterfactual situation without an expropriation scheme, and then proceed to calculate on this basis.

 How should they determine what the relevant counterfactual world looks like?
-It is tempting to consider this a “question of fact for the arbitrator in each case”, as expressed by the Privy Council in Fraser, a Canadian case from 1917.
-However, as the history of the no-scheme rule in the UK has shown, this point of view is not tenable.
+It is tempting to consider this a ‘question of fact for the arbitrator in each case’, as expressed by the Privy Council in Fraser, a Canadian case from 1917.
+However, as the history of the no-scheme rule in the United Kingdom has shown, this point of view is not tenable.
 The problem is that the nature of the no-scheme world cannot be determined without making many assumptions, several of which depends on how one understands the law.

 The challenges that arise in this regard were discussed in detail by Lord Nicholls in the recent case of Waters.
-He described the task as “daunting”, noting also that some of the more recent statutory provisions in the UK “defy ready comprehension”.
+He described the task as ‘daunting’, noting also that some of the more recent statutory provisions in the United Kingdom “defy ready comprehension”.

 In Waters, the Lords made a particular point out of resolving a tension that was identified between the principle relied on in the Pointe Gourde case from 1947 and the reasoning adopted in the so-called Indian case from 1939.
 In the Indian case, the scheme was given a very narrow interpretation, with Lord Romer interpreting the scope as follows: